TDG-Platform/docs/DGLayers.md

 # DGLayers GBDX Task

-The DGLayers (Generic Derived Layer Generator) GBDX task is a general-purpose recipe-driven workflow engine useful for generating a wide variety of derived layers from input raster data (**_TIFF only_**).
+The DGLayers GBDX task is a general-purpose recipe-driven workflow engine that is useful for generating a wide variety of derived layers from input raster data (**_TIFF only_**).
 Output layers can be raster layers or polygon vector layers.
 A DGLayers recipe is a text file that describes a sequence of layer functions participating a flow graph without loops.